 - Rounded edges to reduce injury from kicks or bumps

 - Routed bottom, which is stronger and better looking on the inside

 - Lid aligning pins to reduce wear from rough handling

-- Minimum visibility piano hinge is nearly full length, which is very strong.
+- Minimum visibility piano hinge (or triple hinges) is nearly full length, which is very strong.
 Hinge is mortised into the wood.

 - Grown and hand made one at a time in North Arkansas Ozarks, USA

 Whoever’s chest you purchase it should be evaluated with: